BlacksmithAI – AI‑Powered Penetration Testing Framework

 - Enable verbose logging on all public‑facing services (API, web, SSH).

-- Deploy honeytokens – fake credentials, decoy API endpoints, and canary files that AI agents will likely target.
+- Deploy honeytokens – fake credentials, decoy API endpoints, and canary files that AI agents are likely to target.

 - Patch all known CVEs on internet‑facing assets – AI tools prioritize known vulnerabilities.